Ibanez AR History

 A model released in 1975 featuring a mandolin-like headstock shape and a single-cutaway body.

-The headstock features a vase-shaped inlay, and the fingerboard is adorned with a pattern-like inlay similar to that used on Ibanez mandolins of the era.
+The headstock features a vase-shaped inlay, while the fingerboard is adorned with inlays resembling the patterns found on Ibanez mandolins of that era, such as the Recruit.

 The back of the tailpiece is adorned with dazzling mother-of-pearl inlays, giving this model a luxurious, antique-furniture-like feel.